Fountain-Coach/SVGAnimationKit/The-Isometric-Space-of-the-Mental-Stage.md

 # The Isometric Space of the Mental Stage
-_intro to the Teatro visual platform_
+_intro to the Teatro visual platform (and why this package exists)_

 > You do not have to write scripts to speak Teatro.
 > You move, you place, you colour, you time.